Our patented Polymer Bonding Process (Patent No: 10,577,521)

 - a detailed step-by-step instruction sheet.

-Finally, a comment from one of our Poly Kit users.
+A comment from one of our Poly Kit users.

 Dear Don…no worries…I’d like to order some more…this stuff is the bomb and has worked perfectly on my slippery silicone …can’t thank you enoughCan you hold on that shipment so I can add to it …if not …no problem